gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-25-a-model-citizen.markdown

 So what have we just done?
 Well, this is the Lithium console - it's a command line utility that can do helpful jobs for you!
 It's nothing to be scared of, and it can help you out quite a bit!
 We're going to use the "create" command.
 I suggest you try "./libraries/lithium/console/li3 help create" to find out a bit more about this!

+> A lot of people alias this command so they can type "li3" rather than banging in the full path to the command.
+That's probably a good idea but I'll stick with the full path!

 Righty-ho, let's create our "Staff" model.
 Generally the convention in Lithium is that you create the model in the plural, although "Staff" is plural already, if I stuck an "S" on the end it would sound like a breed of dog or an English Cricket club, and I don't know anything about either of those things, so "Staff" it is!

 {% highlight bash %}
 ./libraries/lithium/console/li3 create Staff
 {% endhighlight %}

-Here's the output from my terminal (side note - I use Terminator and Zsh with Oh My Zsh for maximum terminal sickness!)
+Here's the output from my terminal (side note - I use [Terminator](http://gnometerminator.blogspot.co.uk/p/introduction.html) and [Zsh](http://www.zsh.org/) with [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) for maximum terminal sickness!)

 <pre>
 ➜  staff-rolodex git:(master) ./libraries/lithium/console/li3 create Staff